The Media and Entertainment Law Review: USA

 The legal and regulatory framework that governs the media and entertainment industries in the United States is a patchwork of protections arising from federal and state constitutions, federal and state statutes, government agency oversight and evolving common law doctrines.

 Perhaps the most distinguishing feature of US law with respect to media and entertainment is the robust protection of free speech afforded by the First Amendment to the US Constitution and by state constitution equivalents.
 While US media are not immune to defamation, invasion of privacy and related claims, and there are some restrictions on their ability to gather and report news and information, they enjoy considerably more latitude than is afforded to their counterparts in most other parts of the world.

-This at-times overlapping, patchwork approach sometimes leads to disputes over which the legal regime governs a challenged entity's conduct.
-Tensions frequently arise in connection with respect to the preemptive reach of federal copyright law, which forecloses certain state law remedies if they overlap with federal copyright law and policy.
-Varying state regulation (e.g., of rights of publicity) can also create anomalous results for the media and entertainment industries.
-Rights of publicity, which limit the use of an individual's likeness for commercial purposes without permission, may survive post-mortem for 100 years in one state and not survive post-mortem at all in another.
-The complications this framework of regulation creates in an increasingly interconnected digital world that blurs geographic borders and traditional lines of demarcation between media industries can be confounding.
+This at-times overlapping, patchwork approach sometimes leads to disputes over which legal regime governs a challenged entity's conduct.
+Tensions frequently arise in connection with respect to the pre-emptive reach of federal copyright law, which forecloses certain state law remedies if they overlap with federal copyright law and policy.
+Varying state regulation in certain areas can also create anomalous results for the media and entertainment industries, with activity clearly permissible in one jurisdiction expressly forbidden in another.
+For example, rights of publicity, which limit the use of an individual's likeness for commercial purposes without permission, may survive post-mortem for 100 years in one state and not survive post-mortem at all in another.
+This framework of regulation creates complications that are especially confounding in an increasingly interconnected digital world that blurs geographic borders and traditional lines of demarcation between the various sectors of the media and entertainment industries.

 Free speech and media freedom